 Vehicular crimes are defined as follows under the Arizona Revised Statutes:

 Anyone involved in an auto accident in Arizona can face criminal charges.
 Vehicular crimes in Arizona are taken very seriously and lead to harsh penalties.
 Once convicted, the driver faces lengthy prison sentence.
 When facing a vehicular crime in Arizona, you will need the services of an experienced criminal defense attorney who can evaluate your case and fight the charges.
-Contact the law offices of David Michael Cantor at (602) 307-0808 to discuss your case and get honest advice on the options available.
+Contact DM Cantor at (602) 307-0808 to discuss your case and get honest advice on the options available.